John H. Kinzie: Family

 Kinzie's daughter Eleanor Lytle married William Washington Gordon II (the son of Savannah, Georgia mayor William Washington Gordon) with whom she had six children (including Juliette Gordon Low, founder of the Girl Scouts of the USA).

 One of Kinzie's sons died fighting for the Union in the Civil War, two others were taken prisoner by Confederate forces but survived.
-His son-in-law William Washington Gordon III was a general in the Confederate Army.
+His son-in-law William Washington Gordon II was an officer in the Confederate Army, fighting first under J.E.B.
+Stuart's cavalry before becoming a captain in Mercer's Brigade and eventually falling wounded during the Battle of Lovejoy's Station.